 Choosing the Correct Power Transmission Method

 Choosing the right power transmission method can be tricky.
-From the data above, it is clear that every type has their pros and cons over another.
+From the data above, it is clear that every type has its pros and cons.
 The differences may be very obvious in some areas, but subtle in others.